Whose Values? Measuring the (Subjective) Expression of Basic Human Values in Social Media: Methods

 \subsection{Evaluation Approach}

+In settings where there is high levels of subjective variation exists in the labels, a traditional content-level ground truth set is not an appropriate measure and instead evaluations should rely on measure agreement with disaggregated individual labels \cite{gordon2022jury, gordon2021disagreement}.
 For our evaluation metric, we chose Spearman rank correlation for several reasons.
-For one, a correlation metric allows us to compare the \textit{relative} expression across all 19 low-level Schwarz values, which follows the relational nature of the value system itself.
+For one, a correlation metric allows us to compare the \textit{relative} expression across all 19 low-level Schwartz values, which follows the relational nature of the value system itself.
 Further, a correlation computation across values is inherently scale-invariant, allowing us to account for individual level differences in how the scale is used.
-We chose Spearman rank correlation because the rank ordering captures the ordinal prioritization and relational nature of values consistent with the circumplex theory.
-However we note that our results are qualitatively similar when using Pearson correlation instead of Spearman.
+We also chose Spearman rank correlation because the rank ordering captures the ordinal prioritization and relational nature of values consistent with the circumplex theory of the Schwartz theory of Basic Human Values.
+However, future work might explore extensions that explicitly use the circular geometry of the circumplex directly (see Discussion).
+We note that our results are qualitatively similar when using Pearson correlation instead of Spearman.
 In addition, a correlation metric handles the ordinal nature of the value annotations, which exist on a 7-point Likert scale.

 We note that this choice of Spearman rank correlation is an extremely \textit{conservative} measure, providing a rigorous lower bound on the actual levels of agreement.
 This is because the structure of the rank correlation, computed between two 19-dimensional values taking on values [0...6] with much density on 0, is quite sensitive to small adjustments in values, as incrementing and decrementing one value can cause it to skip up or down many other values in the rank order.
 Furthermore, in cases of posts with very little value expression (e.g. a vector of 18 zeros and 1 one), calculating Spearman rank within another very similar vector (e.g. a vector of 18 zeros and 1 one in another position) will result in a rank correlation of -0.05.
 And in the limit, calculating Spearman rank between two vectors of all zeros results in NA (because there is no variance) and is excluded from analysis, even though these cases represent perfect agreement.
 These reasons indicate that this extremely \textit{conservative} measure, should not be considered in absolute numeric terms of model quality, but rather relative terms to establish that people agree with our LLM-based value annotation model more than they agree with a random other person, or consensus of groups of increasing size.